Food & Beverage

 Sprout Coffee’s sustainable practice contributes to UN SDGs #8 Decent Work and Economic Growth; #12 Responsible Consumption and Production; #13 Climate Action; and #15 Life on Land.

 Coffee is one of the most traded commodities in the world.
 The resource intensive nature and its high reliance manual labour have resulted in the exploitation of small-scale coffee farmers and employees in the hands of traders and industrial farmers.
-To tackle this Mr Steve Joy along with his friend Ed Sladen left the corporate coffee world to create an ethical and sustainable coffee business in 2013.
-Their years of experience in the coffee industry has been a key strength in building Sprouts sustainable business model.
-This includes ethical sourcing from Fairtrade certified suppliers.
-Secondly, cutting down energy consumption by modernising coffee machines and offsetting carbon emissions to ensure net zero operations.
-Thirdly, ground coffee waste which often ends up in landfills are collected and recycled with the help of community gardens, social enterprises and other recycle partners such as the Melbourne Zoo to create products of value such as zoo grow.
-Finally plastic, pallets, paper are reused or supplied to recyclers to keep waste generation to minimum.
+To tackle this, Steve Joy along with his friend, Ed Sladen, left the corporate coffee world to create an ethical and sustainable coffee business in 2013.
+Their years of experience in the coffee industry have been a key strength in building Sprout’s sustainable business model.
+The business model involves several practices.
+First, ethical sourcing from Fairtrade certified suppliers.
+Second, cutting down energy consumption by modernising coffee machines and offsetting carbon emissions to ensure net zero operations.
+Third, ground coffee waste which often ends up in landfills is collected and recycled with the help of community gardens, social enterprises and other recycle partners such as the Melbourne Zoo to create products of value such as zoo grow.
+Finally plastic, pallets, and paper are reused or supplied to recyclers to keep waste generation to minimum.
 Sprout’s sustainability initiatives are funded from their profit margins which in turn is making them attractive to their clients; a symbiotic relationship that is widely adoptable in multiple sectors.

 Sprout Coffee Practices

 |Zero carbon points of sale||Zero waste points of sale||Configuring sustainable supply chain|